MENUMENU

 We really need to take a step back and completely design the room from scratch including finally sorting the second-hand sofa I just mentioned, a rug, repaint the room (because I hate the colour), some curtains would be nice and better lighting would be good, too.

-Having said all of that, this is a project I’m not sure we’ll get round to doing.
+Having said all of that, this is a project I’m not sure we’ll get around to doing.
 Given that we’ll be installing two new bathrooms along with paying a lot of money for our new heating, our budget is going to be stretched to the max and I have a feeling that updating our living room won’t be much of a priority once the first bills start rolling in!

 As you can see, we have a huge amount planned this year!
-It’s going to be exciting, expensive and exhausting but I already can’t wait to get stuck in and share everything!
+It’s going to be exciting, expensive and exhausting but I can’t wait to get stuck in and share everything!

 Do you have any home improvements planned for this year?
 What are your goals for 2020?
 Do you think we’re mad to tackle so many projects in just one year?!